bgarcial/sentia-assessment/Documentation/README.md

 >Also there is some scenarios where will require only CNI.
 Like setting up Ingress Controller Application Gateway where the backend pool will be the POD ID’s instead of the nodes.
 And only works if POD IP’s are visible from subnet level (CNI).

 **I have a Load Balancer and an Ingress controller, but the backend pools are the aks nodes not the POD IDs.**
-I will talk of this later
+I will talk of this later.

+Is opportune to highlight despite I am using Azure CNI as a plugin Network, the Network policies process is not being implemented due to time reasons.
+Network policies will be considered as a future work to improve the solution.

 This [google document](https://docs.google.com/document/d/1hN2XXWuxXvO75Ri-IONWnrRDTGW8iaFTNgXRru92I9o/edit?usp=sharing) could reference several article sources which I taken most of the pros and cons discussed above.